How Much Data Does a Wifi Security Camera Use?

-Another critical factor that will affect the clarity of images is the dynamic range of the video your camera is recording.
+Another critical factor that affects the clarity of images is the dynamic range of the video your camera is recording.
 Dynamic range is the measurement between the whitest whites and the blackest blacks in an image, or the range in which a camera can successfully capture the lightest and darkest areas of an image without losing detail.
-The wider, or higher, the dynamic range, the better images your camera will deliver and the greater bandwidth they’ll demand.
+The wider or higher the dynamic range, the better images your camera will deliver and the greater bandwidth they’ll demand.

 How Many Cameras are You Installing?

 The more cameras you are using, the higher your Internet speed requirements will be.
 How many cameras you will need for your home or business depends on a few factors: why you need the cameras, what areas you want to monitor, how large a space you need to watch, the type of security camera you purchase and whether you are going to install a wired or wireless system.